-

 What is public charging?

-The idea is that most of your battery charging will be done at home or at work when you’re parked for long stretches, usually several hours or more.
-But sometimes you’ll need to power up when you’re out and about or midway through a long journey.
-This is known as public, on-the-go or destination charging.
+Some electric car drivers can charge their vehicle’s batteries at home or at work when they’re parked for several hours or more.
+But sometimes you’ll need to power up when you’re out and about or midway through a long journey using a public chargepoint.

 Why is public charging so important?